Woodbois

 -

-The company reports it does not currently use water for industrial purposes at its sawmill, it has irrigation in place to control rain run-off, it also collects grey water for use.
+The company reports it does not currently use water for industrial purposes at its sawmill, it has irrigation in place to control rain run-off and also collects grey water for use.
+However, the information reported is not externally verified.

 -